SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/our-companies.md

 ---
-uid: help-en-our-companies-add
+uid: help-en-our-companies-manage
-title: Adding companies in the Our companies tab
+title: Manage "Our companies"
-description: Adding companies in the Our companies tab
+description: How to add and remove companies in the Our companies tab
-author: SuperOffice RnD
+author: Bergfrid
-so.date: 06.29.2022
+so.date: 03.15.2023
 keywords: user, our companies
 so.topic: howto
+so.user: admin
 language: en
 so.client: web
 ---

-# Add company in the Our companies tab
+# Manage "Our companies"

+## Pre-requisites

-To add a company in the **Our companies** tab, it must first be registered as a company in SuperOffice CRM.
-Do this in SuperOffice CRM.
-To add a company in the **Our companies** tab, search for it first.
+To add a company in the **Our companies** tab, it must first be registered as a company in SuperOffice.

+To delete companies in the **Our companies** tab, the following two criteria must be satisfied:

+* The company must not have any associates registered.
+The number of associates is displayed in the **Associates** column in the company list.
+To delete a company, you must first [delete the registered associates][2].

+* The company cannot be an active satellite.
+Check if the company is listed in the **Active satellite** column in the company list.

+## Add company in the Our companies tab

 1. Open the Users screen.